Intel may be responding to AMD Ryzen with a hyperthreaded Core i3 processor

 - There's a whole world of C out there

 The leak, spotted by famed silicon leaker TUM_APISEK on Twitter, points to the Core i3-10300 as being a 4-core, 8-thread part with a boost clock of 4.2GHz.
-If this leak is accurate, and again this is a leak, it would be the first desktop-class Core i3 processor with hyperthreading.
+If this leak is accurate, and again this is a leak, it would be the first desktop-class Core i3 processor with hyperthreading in a long time.
 The current-generation Intel Core i3-9300, for example, is a 4-core, 4-thread part with a 4.3GHz boost.

 These specs might not be extremely detailed, but it's enough to be exciting nonetheless.
 AMD Ryzen processors have essentially made their name on making hyperthreaded processors accessible for everyone, so we're definitely excited for Intel to jump on this bandwagon.